unix-pandora/node-gpt-3/README.md

 # brief introduction

-Call GPT-3 interface based on NodeJS to realize question and answer with AI
+Call GPT-3 interface based on NodeJS to realize question and answer with AI.

 <hr>